eclipse/ecf/README.md

 ## Eclipse Communication Framework
-ECF is a set of frameworks supporting multiple types of inter-process communication
+ECF is a set of APIs/frameworks/types of inter-process communication

 Current version: 3.15.5